alumna/liven/README.md

 	</a>
 </div>

-<div align="center">Optimized and lightweight live reload library, without dependencies</div>
+<div align="center">Optimized and lightweight live reload library on 54kB, without dependencies</div>

 <br/>

 ## Features

 * Production version with **no dependencies**
-* Extremely lightweight - 55kB!
+* Extremely lightweight - 54kB!
 * Alternative to `browser-sync` and `livereload`
 * Excellent option to be used inside other libraries
 * 100% tested and working on Linux, Mac and Windows!